** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 EndDate-StartDate

-(the subtraction must happen in a number type field) - returns a number;
+Returns a number (the subtraction must happen in a number type field).

-Multiplication ( * ) - Multiplies two numbers.
+Multiplication ( * ) - This operator multiplies two numbers.

 NumberFieldA * NumberFieldB